yawenx2004/dart-cosc076/portfolio/README.md

 #### Conclusion
 Though (unmodified) RRT is about 25% faster in an obstacle-free environment, the advantages of RRT_unstuck quickly becomes apparent. 🚧

 The control algorithm, though excruciatingly slow, does have one advantage over (unmodified) RRT—it _will_ eventually find a path to the goal if such a path exists, although it may take a very, very long time.
+Furthermore, due to the extremely dense sampling, the path our control returns is very smooth.

 By contrast, RRT may get stuck in one place and never move, only growing new branches from a small handful of vertices.
 It never changes direction enough to bypass the obstacles.

 # Conclusion 🌿
 🚧